DanilKrivonos/BioCAT/README.md

               [-threads THREADS] [-out OUT] [-skip SKIP] [--disable_pushing_type_B] [--disable_dif_strand] [--disable_exploration]

-BioCAT is a tool, which estimates the likelihood that a given orgnism is capable of producing of a given NRP
+BioCAT is a tool, which estimates the likelihood that a given organism is capable of producing of a given NRP

 optional arguments: